MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/system-requirements-channel-integration-framework-v2.md

 ## Licensing

 You'll need an active subscription to Microsoft Dynamics 365 Customer Service Enterprise in your tenant for each user.
+More information: [Dynamics 365 licensing guide](https://go.microsoft.com/fwlink/p/?LinkId=866544)

 ## Supported browsers